llingg/behaviour-benchmarking/README.md

     * `docker -H BOTNAME.local pull duckietown/dt-car-interface:daffy-arm32v7@sha256:e3db984157bf3a2b2d4ab7237536c17b37333711244a3206517daa187c143016`
     * `docker -H BOTNAME.local pull duckietown/dt-duckiebot-interface:daffy-arm32v7@sha256:94a9defa553d1e238566a621e084c4b368e6a9b62053b02f0eef1d5685f9ea73`
     * `docker -H BOTNAME.local pull duckietown/dt-ros-commons:daffy-arm32v7@sha256:20840df4cd5a8ade5949e5cfae2eb9b5cf9ee7c0`
+    * duckietown shell commands commit 'commit 62809665b108832cdf58544ebb1d7a1d5ed997fc' make sure to have dts on daffy... how do I guarantee that diagnostics did not change??
 * If all the images are updated you can start the following steps:

 1. Make sure all old containers from the images `dt-duckiebot-interface`, `dt-car-interface`, and `dt-core` are stopped.
 These containers can have different names, instead look at the image name from which they are run.